SwiftProjectOrganization/MJS.swift/README.md

 ## To do

 1. Icloud storage of tournaments.
+Done in MahJong_Scores_2_0!

 2. Horizontal alignment in CompletedGameView.swift needs to be improved.
+Done!

 3. Use of @AppStorage for rule set and wind positioning in Tournaments.swift

 4. Currently the IndividualTournamentView shows game status according to the current wind.
 It might be better to hold player positions fixed.
+Done!

 5. Is it useful to keep an overall average player score across tournaments?